 According to Baymard Institute, 18% of the US online shoppers give up on purchasing because the checkout process was too long, complicated and byzantine.
 And as the same research reports, 7% of them didn’t find payment methods that would suit them.

 - It takes too long.
-It can sound prosaic, but this is the main reason why people refuse to finish the checkout.
+It can sound prosaic, but based on consumer behavior analysis findings, this is the main reason why people refuse to finish the checkout and the conversion rate drops.
 The mentioned Baymard’s research testifies that every 5th shopper abandons the cart because of the “too long / complicated checkout process”.

 - Poor design of a payment form.
 Strangely, some online merchants ignore both visual aesthetics and usability of their payment page.
-It can be overloaded with unnecessary bells and whistles, drastically contrast with the rest of the website, feel unintuitive, and so on.
+It can be overloaded with unnecessary bells and whistles, drastically contrast with the rest of the website, feel unintuitive for the customer, and so on.

 - Suspicion.
 This issue appears when the webpage redirecting comes into play.
-The fact that they are sent to a third-party page may scare some customers away, as they know that such common threats as phishing and other types of scam afflict the cyberspace.
+The fact that they are sent to a third-party page may scare some customers away, as they know that such steps are often followed by common threats as phishing and other fraud methods afflict the cyberspace.

 - Insufficient technical stability.
-Despite meticulous quality assurance, banking online systems can be vulnerable when it comes to glitches, bugs or even cyberattacks.
-If a system of a certain bank fails, your customers won’t be able to pay even if they really want to.
+Despite meticulous quality assurance, banking online systems don’t have the means to be 100% protected from glitches, bugs or even fraud and cyberattacks.
+If a system of a certain bank fails, your customers won’t be able to conduct payments with either of the available methods even if they really want to.

 - Too much effort.
 Nobody likes fiddling with the credit card credentials more than once.
-If your system forces customers to re-enter them over and over, they’ll eventually look for another venue.
+If your system forces customers to take extra steps and re-enter them over and over to complete payments, they’ll eventually look for another venue.

 - Limited options.
 This applies to e-shops that work with foreigners, among all else.
-Your conversion rate can drop due to limited payment acceptance.
+Your conversion rate can drop due to limited payment method acceptance.
 Customers from other countries may prefer other e-payment systems to the standard Visa.
-Brazilian Boleto, Norwegian Vipps or Russian Qiwi are quite popular in their homelands, so you need to provide the payment methods that are widely used in a certain region as well.
+Brazilian Boleto or Norwegian Vipps are quite popular in their homelands, so you need to provide the payment methods that are widely used in a certain region as well.

-These are the main factors that can and will impact your online payment acceptance negatively.
+These are the main risk factors that can and will impact your online acceptance of card transactions and other payment methods negatively.
 But don’t worry: there are effective remedies to treat these problems as well.

 Innovate = High Conversion Rate

-So, how can we increase the conversion?
-Is there an antidote to people quitting the checkout?
+So, how can we increase the conversion among customers who wish to conduct purchases using credit card transactions and other common payment methods?
+Is there an antidote to a customer quitting the checkout?
 Luckily, there is — a

 ready-made payment gateway instantly reduces most of the pains we listed above and gets you higher conversions.